 9.2.
-Degradation 9.2.
 Further degradation testing shall be considered if the chemical safety assessment according to Annex I indicates the need to investigate further the degradation of the substance.
 The choice of the appropriate test(s) will depend on the results of the chemical safety assessment.
-9.2.2.
-Abiotic 9.2.2.1.
-Hydrolysis as a function of pH 9.2.2.1.
-The study does not need to be conducted if: the substance is readily biodegradable; or- the substance is highly insoluble in water;
+9.2.2.1.
+The study does not need to be conducted if: - the substance is readily biodegradable; or- the substance is highly insoluble in water;